openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 Including Proctored Exams In Your Course
 ##########################################

-This section describes how to create and monitor proctored exams in Studio.
+This section describes how to create and manage proctored exams in Studio.

 .. contents::
  :local: